Multiple-step template.

 A selected process definition can be saved as a process definition template.

-Click the Save button.
-The process definition is saved in the new folder, and a confirmation message is displayed in the top-right corner.
+Click the “Save” button.
+The process definition is saved to the new folder, and a confirmation message appears in the top-right corner.

 Add tags to a Process Definition.